wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

 1. Select the **Cloud Shell** icon next to the search box.
 A **Welcome to Azure Cloud Shell** banner opens.

-1. You might receive a prompt that says you have no storage mounted, and that prompts you to select a subscription and create storage.
+1. You might receive a prompt that says you have no storage mounted, and that asks you to select a subscription and create storage.
 Select your subscription and choose **Create storage** if you're prompted.

 1. In the Azure Cloud Shell terminal window, select **PowerShell** as the environment.